 *PLEASE DO NOT VISIT ON WEEKENDS - this is to respect the privacy of residents*.

 BedZED guided tours

-For those who would like a more in depth introduction to BedZED, we offer guided tours, led by a member of staff from the BioRegional team – BedZED co-developers and sustainability consultants.
+For those who would like a more in-depth introduction to BedZED, we offer guided tours for large groups, led by a member of staff from the BioRegional team – BedZED co-developers and sustainability consultants.
 Find out more.

 Travelling to BedZED

 BedZED enjoys good public transport links.
 We strongly encourage visitors to arrive by sustainable transport (foot/ bike or public transport).
 Car parking spaces are strictly limited and must be booked in advance.
 More details.

 The Centre is fully accessible with disabled access toilets.
 The ground floor of the show home is wheelchair accessible and there are videos of the upper floor.

 BioRegional run Continuing Professional Development training from BedZED.
 Find out more.